-Administrators, and those assisting with posting to, or monitoring of, University-sponsored social media need to read and understand the University Social Media Policy found at http://www.purdue.edu/policies/information-technology/viic2.html.
-This includes registering each social media presence administered and all responsibilities and procedures stated in the policy.
+Administrators and those assisting with the posting and monitoring of University-sponsored social media need to read and understand the University policy found at http://www.purdue.edu/policies/information-technology/viic2.html.
+This includes registering each social media presence administered and following all responsibilities and procedures stated in the policy.

 Social media sites maintained on behalf of the University need to be clearly stated as such.
 Transparency builds credibility and trust.
-Let the audience know the role as a University-sponsored social media presence and the goal of the site.
+Let the audience know your role as a University-sponsored social media presence along with your goals.

 Keep personal and professional accounts as separate as possible and label them respectively.
-What is appropriate for one account may not be for the other and judgment should be used when determining where posts belong.
+What is appropriate for one account may not be appropriate for the other, and judgment should be used when determining where posts belong.
 Personal views and beliefs, for example, do not belong on a University-sponsored account.
-A personal social media presence of an employee of Purdue University should state that the views are those of the employee and do not reflect those of Purdue.
+The personal social media presence of any employee of Purdue University should state that the views are those of the employee and do not reflect those of Purdue.

-In addition to monitoring posts and comments, utilizing a disclaimer within each University-sponsored social media identity’s description conveys that posts and comments from outside individuals do not reflect the official views of the University.
+In addition to monitoring posts and comments, utilizing a disclaimer within each University-sponsored social media identity's description conveys the notion that posts and comments from individuals do not reflect the official views of the University.

-Administrators should monitor comments posted to each social media presence and respond appropriately, including removing any content that is deemed threatening, obscene, a violation of intellectual property rights, a violation of privacy or copyright laws, or otherwise injurious or illegal.
+Administrators should monitor comments posted to each social media presence and respond appropriately, including the removal of any content that is deemed threatening, obscene, a violation of intellectual property rights, a violation of privacy or copyright laws, or otherwise injurious or illegal.

 Most social networks have intuitive interfaces that allow easy creation of posts to share updates or videos and images.
 Once a post is created, the ability to edit, share or remove comments is just as easy.

 For the most part, comments and interactions with users are balanced conversations.
-Often both sides of views on issues are discussed in reasonable and polite discourse.
-Some issues are more controversial and the conversations surrounding those issues will often be polarizing to the audience.
-Monitoring comments with sensitivity to these issues and having the ability to remove inappropriate comments or posts is essential to maintain a positive perception of the University.
+Often, both sides of views on issues are discussed in reasonable and polite discourse.
+Some issues are more controversial, however, and the conversations surrounding those issues will often be polarizing to the audience.
+Monitoring comments with sensitivity to these issues and having the ability to remove inappropriate comments or posts is essential to maintaining a positive perception of the University.